Splitting (psychology): Relationships

 Splitting creates instability in relationships because one person can be viewed as either personified virtue or personified vice at different times, depending on whether they gratify the subject's needs or frustrate them.
 This, along with similar oscillations in the experience and appraisal of the self, leads to chaotic and unstable relationship patterns, identity diffusion, and mood swings.
 The therapeutic process can be greatly impeded by these oscillations because the therapist too can come to be seen as all good or all bad.
 To attempt to overcome the negative effects on treatment outcomes, constant interpretations by the therapist are needed.

 Splitting contributes to unstable relationships and intense emotional experiences.
 Splitting is common during adolescence, but is regarded as transient.
-Splitting has been noted especially with persons diagnosed with borderline personality disorder.
-Treatment strategies have been developed for individuals and groups based on dialectical behavior therapy, and for couples.
+It has been noted especially in persons diagnosed with BPD.
+Treatment strategies have been developed for individuals and groups based on DBT, and for couples.
 There are also self-help books on related topics such as mindfulness and emotional regulation that claim to be helpful for individuals who struggle with the consequences of splitting.
+The fear of incurring the social consequences of splitting has been theorised to lead people with BPD to avoid social or romantic relationships with those they perceive to be critical and/or prone to assertive or aggressive behaviour and conversely seek out individuals they perceive to be passive.

+Many in relationships with individuals who struggle with splitting have stated that they feel as though they "tip-toe" through their relationship because there is a constant sense of duty and worrying that their partner will split and begin to see them as the "bad guy".
+Individuals have expressed the need to consistently validate and make sure their partner is understood due to their struggles with interpersonal identity and lack of self-worth.
+Hypersensitivity is one feature of BPD that caused individuals to both idolize and devalue the people they surround themselves with due to their fear of rejection.
+This is also expressed by an individual's need for intimacy followed by a fear of rejection and interpersonal aggression.
+Interpersonal rejection is a split response to the feeling of rejection that an individual may feel which can result in problems within friendships and relationships because of a disruption in an individual's interpersonal functioning.

+Disorders

+Autism spectrum disorder

+Dichotomous or black and white thinking is a common feature of autism spectrum disorder.